vianneyfaivre/Persephone/README.md

 **Property `logging.path` or `logging.file` set**

-This will enable the use of Actuator endpoint GET /logfile.
+This will enable the use of Actuator endpoint GET /logfile (available since Spring Boot 1.5)

 ## Pre-requisites : Persephone